ajavamind/A3DCamera/README.md

 Here is the current key mapping for a 8BitDo Bluetooth game controller in Android mode.
 The controller must be paired with the Beam Pro.
 A Bluetooth Android keyboard may also be used, but the app needs an update for a normal keyboard to work.
 Not all function keys are working.

 * SHUTTER - Take a photo on key release.
+In Photo Booth mode show count down seconds delay.
 * FOCUS   - Cycle through fixed focus distances: Hyperfocal, Photo Booth, Macro
 * MODE    - Select Auto, Manual, and Shutter Priority (only Auto implemented)
-* BURST   - Start continous photo capture at about 1 photo per second until the key is pressed and released again.
+* BURST   - Start continous photo capture at about 1 photo per second until the key is pressed and released again, or 60 images captured.
+In Photo Booth mode take only 4 images.
 * DISP    - Toggle change Live View display mode (SBS, not working: Anaglyph, L/R, Blank)
-* TIMER   - Set timer for time interval settings and delay time to take a photo or burst (not implemented)
+* TIMER   - Set 3 second delay time to take a photo or burst for Photo Booth mode.
+Toggle no delay or Photo Booth.
 * ISO     - Set the ISO (not implemented)
 * SPEED   - Set the Shutter speed (not implemented)
 * FN      - Cycle through exposure metering: Frame Average, Center Weighted, Spot Metering